-This page contains information about support groups and resources for transgender/cross-dressers, their spouses and families.
+This page contains information about transgender populations, support groups and resources for transgender/cross-dressers, their spouses and families.

 How Many Identify as Transgender in the U.S.?